Rewire reading using principles of neuroplasticity.

 Elementary reading programs

-Reading is lagging other subjects
+Reading is behind compared to other subjects

 For many students, reading at grade level is not a good outcome.
 Based on IQ and/or performance in math and other subjects, they have the vocabulary and understanding to be reading well above grade level.
 This is the definition of a disability or glitch -- under performance in one or more aspects of learning.